Tailor-made Holidays for lovers of Opera, Operetta and Classical Music

 In 1945, during the final months of World War II, the Semperoper was once again razed to the ground.
 After a second reconstruction was successfully completed in 1985, the reopening of one of Europe’s most beautiful opera houses was celebrated with a performance of Carl Maria von Weber’s opera "Der Freischütz", the last work to be performed prior to the bombing raid that destroyed the earlier building.

 The dazzling interiors were painstakingly reconstructed by local craftsmen and artists according to original plans, whilst the stage machinery and technical fittings in the auditorium are state-of-the-art.
 Internationally renowned for its brilliant acoustics and incomparable performances, audiences from around the world continue to flock to Dresden to enjoy a unique evening in the Semperoper.

-The repertoire for 2018-19 includes Opera, Ballet, Concerts and Galas.
+The repertoire includes Opera, Ballet, Concerts and Galas.

 Please contact us for full details.

 The Operetta Theatre in Dresden has now moved to a new home in the Centre of Dreden.
 The repertoire feature a year - round programme of Opera, Operetta and Musicals.

 Please contact us for details of the current repertoire.